MileHacker Logo

 • Motorcycle/Scooter: Less common.
 Limited availability from local operators.
 Requires valid motorcycle license.

 • Bicycle: Not widespread sharing programs.
-Some accommodations/tour operators offer rentals for checking out the surroundings.
+Some accommodations/tour operators offer rentals for local exploration.

 Road Conditions & Parking

-• Be aware of speed cameras and occasional potholes on a smaller number of-traveled routes.
+• Be aware of speed cameras and occasional potholes on not as many-traveled routes.

 • Safety: Keep car doors locked and windows closed, especially when stopped.
 Do not leave valuables visible.
 Avoid picking up hitchhikers.